Dubai: Dubai Miracle Garden

+Aeternitas Tower

+In January 2024, Dubai announced its intention to build the Aeternitas Tower, which will become the world's tallest residential clock tower at a height of 450 m.
+That is four times the height of London's Big Ben.
+The tallest clock tower to date is Makkah Clock Royal Tower in Mecca.
+The tower's name "Aeternitas" comes from the ancient Roman religion; she was the divine personification of eternity.
+The project is a joint venture between Dubai-based real estate developer London Gate and Swiss luxury watch manufacturer Franck Muller.
+The tower offers luxury apartments, including 1 to 4-bedroom units, as well as Sky Villas and Sky Mansions, with interiors inspired by Franck Muller's designs.

 Dubai Marina

-Dubai Marina (Arabic: مرسى دبي) is a district in Dubai, United Arab Emirates.
-It is an artificial canal city, built along a 3-kilometre (2 mi) stretch of Persian Gulf shoreline.
-As of 2018, it has a population of 55,052.
+Dubai Marina is an artificial canal city, built along a 3-kilometre (2 mi) stretch of Persian Gulf shoreline.
+As of 2018, it had a population of 55,052.
+When the entire development is complete, it will accommodate more than 120,000 people in residential towers and villas.
+The 50 million square feet area of the Dubai Marina boasts a centrepiece that includes a 3.5-kilometer water canal which is the heart of the development and provides dual access to the sea, making Dubai Marina a foremost sailing destination.
+It is on Interchange 5 between Jebel Ali Port and the area which hosts Dubai Internet City, Dubai Media City, and the American University in Dubai.
+The first phase of this project has been completed.
+Dubai Marina was inspired by the Concord Pacific Place development along False Creek in Vancouver, BC, Canada.
+Much marine wildlife (especially whales and sharks) has entered the marina because of its proximity to the open sea.

 Address Beach Resort and Address Beach Residences

-The structure is a set of two towers connected at the bottom and with a sky bridge at the top which connects the 63rd through to the 77th levels.
+The structure is a set of two towers connected at the bottom and with a sky bridge at the top that connects the 63rd through to the 77th levels.
 The sky bridge houses luxury apartments on the world's highest occupiable sky bridge floor, at 294.36 metres.
 Known as Jumeirah Gate, it opened in December 2020 and is situated along the beach.
 The towers have the world's highest infinity pool in a building, on the roof, at a height of 293.906 metres.

 Transportation

 Transport in Dubai is controlled by the Roads and Transport Authority (RTA), an agency of the government of Dubai, formed by royal decree in 2005.
 The public transport network has in the past faced congestion and reliability issues which a large investment programme has addressed, including over AED 70 billion of improvements planned for completion by 2020, when the population of the city is projected to exceed 3.5 million.
 In 2009, according to Dubai Municipality statistics, there were an estimated 1,021,880 cars in Dubai.
-In January 2010, the number of Dubai residents who use public transport stood at 6%.
+In January 2010, the proportion of Dubai residents who use public transport stood at 6%.